Alex Reynolds, CEO

 Jon is due to complete his research masters from the Queensland University of Technology late 2020.
 His research involves creating virtual reality annotation software and merging it with statistical modelling and citizen science to improve conservational insights.

 Alexis Toye, Co-Founder and Strategy Adviser

-Alexis is currently based in the United States but is often on the road.
+Alexis is currently based in Portugal but is often on the road.
 He regularly plays football and tennis and thinks he is a half decent chef!

-John leads on Senior Leadership and Primary positions.
-He has been Headmaster of prestigious schools in Portugal, Egypt and the UK.
-After thirty years of recruitment experience, he joined Teacherhorizons with a shared vision of the need to improve recruitment across the international school sector.
+John has been Headmaster of prestigious schools in Portugal, Egypt, and the UK and after thirty years of recruitment experience, he joined Teacher Horizons with a shared vision of the need to improve recruitment across the international school sector.
 John graduated as a teacher at Leeds University and later gained his MEd.

 Otto Villarin, Technology Adviser

 Otto was born and raised in Cuba until he won a scholarship to study overseas.
 He moved to the UK a decade ago where he has developed websites for a range of large corporations and start-ups.